ltonetwork/mongodb-rest/README.md

 Help for these headers can be found here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS

+---

+`dbAccessControl` can be used for limiting access only to certain databases or collections.
+If ommited, user can reach to any database and collection.

+If `endpoint_root` is set to `server`, than the syntax for this option is as follows:

+    {
+        "database_name": ["collection_name1", "collection_name2"],
+        "database_name2": [],
+    }

+This example allows access only to two databases.
+For `database_name` only two collections are accesible.
+For `database_name2` all collections are accesible.

+If `endpoint_root` is set to `database`, than the syntax is as follows:

+    [
+        "collection_name1", "collection_name2"
+    ]

+So it's just a list of accesible collections.
+If array is empty, all collections are accesible.

+---

 The `urlPrefix` option allows specification of a prefix for the REST API URLs.
 This defaults to an empty string, meaning no prefix which was the original behavior.
 For example, given the following REST API URL: